 First-Year Application Plans

 Early Action Program

 A nonbinding Early Action Plan is available to first-year candidates.
-Applications and all required credentials are due November 15.
-Applicants will be notified of admission decisions by mid-December and have until May 1 to respond.
+Applications and all required credentials are due by November 15.
+Applicants will be notified of admission decisions by the end of December and have until May 1 to respond.
 Early action applicants will be considered for merit scholarships, music, or science scholarships.
 See Merit-Based Scholarships for Entering Students for additional details.